There is a man waiting for the doctor and his time is running out.

 The sperm don’t have to be zippy and perfect, just alive.
 Though swimmers freeze and thaw much better, sluggish sperm can still create a pregnancy.
 All it takes is a single sperm injected into an egg.

-“Most of the laws on the books were written before this technology really existed.”
 But first someone must retrieve it.
 To understand the procedure, it is useful know a little about the male reproductive system.
 However you know them–balls, nads, nuts, marbles, cherries, cojones–the testes are the spherical organs that hang down behind the penis.
 Connected to each testis, cupping it from above, is the epididymis, the tube in which sperm mature and are transported from the testes to the vas deferens.
 The vas deferens carries mature sperm to the urethra, which runs down the middle of the penis to the outside world.

 There are several main ways that sperm are harvested, including needle extraction.
 As the name suggests, this method involves inserting a needle into the testis and drawing out some sperm.
 It’s often used in live patients but, because minimizing invasiveness does not matter the same in dead people, doctors tend to use other methods post-mortem.